laurelwood-erb/cs348/backend/README.md

 ### 2. Download mysql

 you must have mysql downloaded.
 You can download it from "https://dev.mysql.com/downloads/mysql/".
 Once downloaded, it will prompt you to set your password.
-Please replace DATABASE_PASSWORD in script/populate.js, script/tables.js, and .env
+Please replace DATABASE_PASSWORD in script/populate.js and script/tables.js.

 ### 3. Create tables